forkcms/forkcms/CONTRIBUTING.md

 This way, git will know it has to merge all changes of the commits into the first one.

 ```
-pick c171aae Write tests for the new ModulesSettings class.
+pick c171aae Write tests for the new ModuleSettings class.
-squash f6cf11c Rename the modules_settings to fork.settings.
+squash f6cf11c Rename the modules_settings to forkcms.settings.
 squash 66a7f2b Refactor using rename method.
 squash 123491d Deprecate the module settings methods in the BackendModel
 squash cd64652 Deprecate the modulesettings methods in the frontend model.